More information on statutory employees is available from the IRS in Publication 15-A, Employer's Supplemental Tax Guide.

 - They do not have a substantial investment in the equipment and property used to perform the services (other than an investment in transportation facilities).

-- The services are performed on a continuing basis for the same payer.
+- The services are performed continuously for the same payer.

-How do you indicate if an employee is a statutory employee in Wave?
+How do I mark my employee as a statutory employee in Wave?